-5. Young roots will form in 2-3 weeks.
-Wait till basil roots are minimum 2-3 inches long before transferring the cuttings in containers filled with rich loamy soil.

 9. For a productive basil plant, check out our basil growing tips here.

-This became: